Robbie Merrill: Biography

 Born in Lawrence, Massachusetts, Merrill started playing bass at age fourteen, having traded in his train set for the instrument.
 He was inspired to pick up the bass by watching his father, a guitarist, and his uncle, a bassist.
 He began playing entirely by ear, gradually gaining musical versatility by performing in a variety of genres, including country, 1950s and 1960s cover bands, and wedding bands.
 This broad experience laid the foundation for his adaptive playing style.
 His first bass was a Fender Precision, which he used to record the early Godsmack demos that would form the basis of the band's debut album.
 Before joining Godsmack, Merrill worked as a self-employed carpenter, a trade likewise pursued by Tony Rombola.

 Merrill lives in Florida, with his three daughters.
-Although he is righthanded, Merrill plays lefthanded due to a birth defect that renders him unable to move the middle finger of his left hand.
+Although he is right-handed, Merrill plays left-handed due to a birth defect that renders him unable to move the middle finger of his left hand.